 Investment in social impact bonds

-Investment aimed at addressing social/environmental issues in such fields as medical/nursing care that the region is facing, in collaboration with Japanese local government
+Investment aimed at addressing social/environmental issues in such fields as medical/nursing care that the region is facing, in collaboration with Japanese local government.

 Investment In Next Rise Social Impact Funds (in Japanese only)

-Sustainability-themed investment
+Sustainability-themed Investment

 ESG in general